ai-practitioners/time-series-forecasting/README.md

 Anyone is free to participate in the contribution to this repository.
 The idea is also to learn and network with one another as well.

-Also, the second purpose is to get used to tools which allows collaboration between contributors.
+Also, the second purpose is to get used to tools that allow collaboration between contributors.
 An example of such tools is DVC where data versioning, model experiment, CI/CD, etc. is allowed.

 # About Dataset
 The data set chosen for this repository comes from Kaggle.
 Click here for the link to download the [Store Sales - Time Series Forecasting](https://www.kaggle.com/competitions/store-sales-time-series-forecasting/data?select=oil.csv) data set.